DefGuard/docs/deployment-strategies/setting-up-your-instance.md

 ## Quick start

-The easiest way to run your own defguard instance is to use Docker and our [one-line install script](../getting-started/one-line-install.md).
+The easiest way to run your own Defguard instance is to use Docker and our [one-line install script](../getting-started/one-line-install.md).

 Just run the command below in your shell and follow the prompts: